cwrichardson/flurdymail/README.md

 and desired number of instances to 1.
 See the notes on the infrastructure template (above) for mandatory requirements if you're going to enable this feature.
-Both phpMyAdmin and Roundcube rely on [Amazon Certificate Manager] for SSLl
+Both phpMyAdmin and Roundcube rely on [Amazon Certificate Manager] for SSL.

-The optional web template configures an autoscaling group, which defaults to 1 EC2 instance running [Apache] and Roundcube.
+The optional webmail template configures an autoscaling group, which defaults to 1 EC2 instance running [Apache] and Roundcube.
 See the notes on the infrastructure template (above) for mandatory requirements if you're going to enable this feature.
-Both phpMyAdmin and Roundcube rely on [Amazon Certificate Manager] for SSLl
+Both phpMyAdmin and Roundcube rely on [Amazon Certificate Manager] for SSL.

 In addition to these general resources, if you have configured at least one Amazon [Key Management Service] key, then you can configure either or both your RDS instances and EBS storage to be encrypted.
-Automatic backups can be configured to push to S3 on a regular basis, and then from S3 to Glacier after an extended period.

 Finally, you have the option to populate the databases with Flurdy test data, and to turn services on/off incrementally to aid in